nmarkand/XmlParsingService/README.md

 	}

 ### POST - parseXml/byXpath
 Additionally one generic function which can be used to parse xml using xpath.
-It take a Multipart file and xpath in request object.
-Please note it was not included in requirement and implemented it just for a demo purpose.
+It takes a Multipart file and xpath in request object.
+Please note, it was not included in requirement and I implemented it just for demo purpose.

 ## IMPLEMENTATION -